 Who will check my proof of negative result for returning to the US from Italy?

 The airline is responsible for checking that your documentation meets the requirement for entry to the US.
-The airline will check the document showing proof of a negative result, and you will need to complete a CDC Passenger Attestation.
+The airline will check the document showing proof of a negative result.

 Where can I get a Covid test in Italy?